YcleptJohn/placement-report/report.md

 evaluate any blockers, issues and whether the sprint is still achievable.
-In some cases, work will be removed from the sprint to align priorities that need to be completed, or extra tickets could be pulled in if the sprint is going well.
+In some cases, work will be removed from the sprint to align priorities that need to be completed, or extra tickets could be pulled in if the sprint is going better than expected.
 The agile coach will play an important balancing game during these meetings to ensure the sprint stays in equilibrium.

-{{{ Post-sprint DEMO to stakeholders }}}
+#### Post-sprint Demo

+This meeting is hosted by the whole pod at the end of a sprint and is a presentation of progress to the stakeholders of the pod.
+It can be a valuable time to gather feedback from those who are directly in charge of what is being worked on.

 #### Post-sprint Retrospective (retro)

-At the end of the sprint there will be a retrospective session that will look back at the sprint as a whole, evaluate what went well as a pod and what didn't go so great.
+The concluding meeting of each sprint is the retrospective session that evaluates the sprint as a whole, discussing what went well as a pod and what didn't.
 The agile coach will often prepare unique ways to run this meeting, but the goal is ultimately the same; to get everyone talking honestly and sharing their opinions.
 From the back of these meetings the pod should make adjustments in the future sprints to improve.

 What's it actually like?
 ------------------------